sbjos/LMS_Codecamp/Design Document.md

 - As a Learner I cannot have more than 4 assignments that `Needs work` at a time.

 ### Reviewer User Stories
-- As a Reviewer I want to be able to login to the app and be presented with a dashboard.
+- As a Reviewer I want to be able to log in to the app and be presented with a dashboard.
 - As a Reviewer I want to be able to see any submitted assignments on my dashboard ready to claim.
 - As a Reviewer I want to be able to click on a `claim` button on an assignment in my dashboard to claim it ready for review
 - As a Reviewer I want to be able to be able to click a `View` button on one of my claimed assignments and get a detail view of the assignment ready to review